-Each building in the Sardinian pilot was located by GPS or by carryover on a field map (in cases where the location on CTR and orthoimagery was clear and evident) and indexed by detecting certain parameters that then went on to form the building database.
+Each building in the Sardinian pilot was located by GPS or by carryover on a field map (in cases where the location on CTR and orthoimagery was clear and evident) and indexed, as shown in Table 13, by detecting certain parameters that then went on to form the building database.
 The parameters surveyed are:

-- 1. number.
-Each building was assigned a unique number - 2. toponym.
-Identifies the building or the location where it stands - 3. type of building: dwelling, shelter, service shelter, etc. - 4. state of preservation.
-Good, capable of fulfilling its intended function and not in need of extraordinary maintenance; mediocre, capable of fulfilling its intended function, but in need of extraordinary maintenance in the near future; very bad, can no longer fulfil its intended function; ruins, unsafe; in restoration: affected by renovation, rehabilitation or restoration - 5. current use of the building.
+1. number.
+Each building was assigned a unique number

+2. toponym.
+Identifies the building or the location where it stands

+3. type of building: dwelling, shelter, service shelter, etc.

+4. state of preservation.
+Good, capable of fulfilling its intended function and not in need of extraordinary maintenance; mediocre, capable of fulfilling its intended function, but in need of extraordinary maintenance in the near future; very bad, can no longer fulfil its intended function; ruins, unsafe; in restoration: affected by renovation, rehabilitation or restoration num topon Building State of Current use 1 P.ta Maccheronis not classifiable ruin abandoned 2 P.ta Maccheronis fire lookout good in use 3 P.ta Pedra Niedda service shelter in restoration in use 4 P.ta Prammas not classifiable ruin abandoned 5 P.ta Prammas not classifiable ruin abandoned 6 P.ta Prammas fire lookout good in use 7 Suburgu not classifiable in restoration turistic 8 Caserma Crastazza workshop good in use 9 Caserma Crastazza workshop good in use

+5. current use of the building.
 Permanent dwelling, occasional dwelling, tourist, educational, etc.;